kormax/apple-enhanced-contactless-polling/README.md

 3. Turn on RF field;
 4. Attempt to increment/modify one of the values in a ECP frame;
 5. Send the ECP frame 3 times in 0.5 second intervals;
-6. Attempt the ANTICOLL; If successfull continue, otherwise return to 1);
+6. Attempt wake-up with anticollision; If successfull continue, otherwise return to 1);
 7. Observe results, save useful info (uid, ats, sak etc) try doing PPSE, DESFire functions, selecting basic AIDs.

 A couple of tips: